doppllib/doppllib.github.io/docs/AddingDoppl.md

 }
 ```

-This is the same as what we did in the `iosTest` project.
+This is the same basic process as what we did in the `iosTest` project, except
+there we use `testdopplib` instead of `doppllib`.

 ### ViewController